 There are implementation guides or manuals for SafeCare® as listed below:

 Manuals and implementation tools are provided with each training and implementation.
 Manuals include tools for SafeCare® delivery including a session outline for each of the SafeCare® sessions, all handouts that are to be provided to parents (e.g., health manual, home safety handouts), and all clinical tools to be used by the provider (e.g., assessment tools for parenting, health, and safety).
-Manuals for coaches include fidelity monitoring tools and discussion of fidelity monitoring processes.
+The Coach Manual includes fidelity monitoring tools and discussion of fidelity monitoring processes.
+The Trainer Manual includes guidelines and recommendations for training SafeCare® Coaches and Trainers.
 Samples of the materials are available either by visiting http://safecare.publichealth.gsu.edu/training/curriculum/ or by emailing email@example.com.

 Research on How to Implement the Program